fangonaut/farg-test002/content/_index.md

         content: >-
-          We know that your marketing reflects your branding and values, we believe the training you deliver should as well, bespoke branded training demonstrates the value you have in your not just in your brand but also your collegues.
+          We know that your marketing reflects your branding and values, we believe the training you deliver should as well, bespoke branded training demonstrates the value you place, not just in your brand but also your collegues.
         actions:
           - label: Learn More
             url: /features